anur4gdotexe/CollinearPoints/README.md

 Do not override the equals() or hashCode() methods.
 Corner cases.
 To avoid potential complications with integer overflow or floating-point precision, you may assume that the constructor arguments x and y are each between 0 and 32,767.

-Line segment data type.
-To represent line segments in the plane, use the data type LineSegment.java
+<b>Line segment data type.</b> To represent line segments in the plane, use the data type LineSegment.java

 Brute force.
 Write a program BruteCollinearPoints.java that examines 4 points at a time and checks whether they all lie on the same line segment, returning all such line segments.
 To check whether the 4 points p, q, r, and s are collinear, check whether the three slopes between p and q, between p and r, and between p and s are all equal.